 - Financial Literacy Education: Group and one-on-one instruction in working with the building blocks of financial security – setting up bank accounts, getting good credit, building savings and working toward financial goals.

 The goal of these innovative programs is to help people living with disabilities find and retain good jobs.
 This includes individuals with mental illness as well as those with physical, intellectual and/or developmental disabilities, whose employment opportunities in the workforce have been limited but who are eager to find jobs in the community.

 Lifetrack offers employment services to individuals who receive Minnesota Family Investment Program (MFIP) assistance from the state of Minnesota.
 By coaching and mentoring low-income individuals Lifetrack is able to reduce barriers to employment, help individuals learn pre-employment skills that secure stable employment opportunities.
 Participants receive job search assistance, skills training, and case management.
 Lifetrack offers a job search center and job fairs with local employers, as well.

 Lifetrack works as an intermediary between businesses and our employment participants.
 We can provide interviews with qualified, pre-screened candidates for free.
 In addition to these programs, Lifetrack's Employment Services team works with over 500 employers to help them find the right employees for the job and to ensure that prospective workers have the right training and supports to be successful on the job.

 Minnesota Employment Center

 Minnesota Employment Center (MEC) is a joint effort of Lifetrack, Rise, Inc., and Minnesota Vocational Rehabilitation Services.
-For 15 years, the MEC team has worked with clients who are deaf or hard of hearing to find the best job matches.
+For over 15 years, the MEC team has worked with clients who are deaf or hard of hearing to find the best job matches.
 MEC provides clients with free, on-the-job training in American Sign Language (ASL) and assists with finding job opportunities, resume and cover letter development, interviewing skills, job coaching, on-the-job support and more.